choria-io/website/docs/content/concepts/discovery/_index.md

 |Option|Description|
 |------|-----------|
 |`command`|Path to an alternative command overriding what is configured|

+Additionally, any other options, excluding `command`, that gets passed this way will be sent to the external plugin in the request.

 When run the command will be executed as `command <request file> <reply file> io.choria.choria.discovery.v1.external_request`, the following environment variables will be set: